carpentries/instructor-training/_extras/training_calendar.md

 #### Open Instructor Training

 Open Instructor Training codes become active for each event starting one month before the start date.
 All events are closed one week before their start date.
-Please register for only one workshop; duplicate registrations may be deleted.
+Please register for only one training; duplicate registrations may be deleted.

 ### Cancellation Policies